Oliverdeb/Remote-audio-and-video-for-Raspberry-Pi/README.md

 ## Aim

 To send and receive audio and video simultaneously from a Raspberry Pi using the Raspberry Pi camera module and a USB headset attached to the Pi ( all done by UV4L ).
-I was to implement a way to start the stream without knowing the IP of the Raspberry Pi before hand.
+I was required to implement a way to start the stream without knowing the IP of the Raspberry Pi before hand.

 ## Gotcha